Walmgate: History

-The street lay outside Roman Eboracum, and although it was crossed by a Roman road, evidence of occupation in the period is limited to two wharfs on the River Foss, and some burials.
+The street lay outside Roman Eboracum, and although it was crossed by a Roman road, evidence of occupation from the period is limited to two wharfs on the River Foss and some burials.
 The road appears to have developed in the Viking Jorvik period, during which it mostly hosted industrial and commercial uses.

-The street was first mentioned in about 1080, as "Walbegate", suggesting it may be named after an individual called "Walba".
-Walmgate Bar, the gate at the south-east end of the street, was built before 1155, but the section of the York city walls enclosing the street was built later: permission to construct this section of the walls was granted in 1267, and they were not completed until 1505.
+The street was first mentioned in about 1080 as "Walbegate", suggesting it may be named after an individual called Walba.
+Walmgate Bar, the gate at the south-east end of the street, was built before 1155, but the section of the York city walls enclosing the street was constructed later: permission to build this stretch of wall was granted in 1267, and it was not completed until 1505.

-By 1200, Walmgate was an important street, with four churches: St Denys, St Margaret, St Mary and St Peter-le-Willows, of which the first two still survive.
-The Haberdashers' Hall was built on the street, as were large houses for the Percy and Neville families.
+By 1200 Walmgate was an important street, with four churches: St Denys, St Margaret, St Mary and St Peter-le-Willows, of which the first two still survive.
+The Haberdashers' Hall stood on the street, as did large houses for the Percy and Neville families.
 Many of the boundaries between building plots date from this period.
-The area around St Margaret's church became known for fullers.
+The area around St Margaret's Church became known for fullers.

-A seafish market was held on the street in the Mediaeval period.
-In 1590, a cattle market was established, held every second Thursday, and from 1632, an annual cattle fair was also held.
-By the 19th century, it was causing serious congestion on the street, and in 1826 was moved to a dedicated cattle market outside the walls.
+A seafish market was held on the street in the medieval period.
+In 1590 a cattle market was established, held every second Thursday, and from 1632 an annual cattle fair was also held.
+By the 19th century the market was causing serious congestion, and in 1826 it was moved to a dedicated site outside the walls.

-Walmgate Bar was the focus of the Siege of York in 1644, and some buildings on the street were damaged, although most of the destruction occurred outside the city walls.
+Walmgate Bar was the focus of the Siege of York in 1644, and some buildings on the street were damaged, although most destruction occurred outside the city walls.